-In reality, something is only really an addiction when it begins to cause problems and consequences for the individual and those who are close to them.
-When it comes to alcohol and drugs it is said that addiction involves both physical and psychological dependence.
-However, there does not need to be a physical dependence.
+An addiction becomes most obvious when it begins to cause problems and consequences for the individual and those who are close to them.
+The biggest hurdle any alcoholic or addict will face is admitting that they truly need help.
+Families and friends often encourage patients on the fence to honestly admit their addiction-driven behaviors are harmful to both themselves and their families.
+Addiction involves both physical and psychological dependence.
+However, there does not need to be physical dependence.
 In other words, the individual does not need to have a certain drug or behavior to stay alive.

 Symptoms of Substance Use Disorder Include: